anujbastola/Math-Game/README.md

 # Math-Game
-Math calculation game designed using HTML, CSS and JavaScript.
+Math calculation quiz designed using HTML, CSS and JavaScript.